javidel/modern-data-warehouse/graph/graph.md

     ![Shell](./images/prepare-data.png)

 14. Now we can finally create the **Graph**.
 Let's go back to our **cloud shell** once again to connect to the Graph Server.
-If you have disconnected you can conenct again via ssh.
+If you have disconnected you can connect again via ssh.

     ```
         <copy>